lritter14/recipe-helper/SETUP.md

 # Project Setup Summary

-This document provides an overview of the Recipe Ingestion Pipeline project structure and setup.
+This document provides an overview of the Recipe Helper project structure and setup.

 ## Project Overview